 - 8. Each CPC shall report sport fishery catches of Pacific bluefin tuna semi-annually to the Director.
 CPCs shall continue their current management of sport fisheries. - 9.
 During 2017 and 2018, in the IATTC Convention Area, total commercial catches of Pacific bluefin tuna by all CPCs shall not exceed 6,600 metric tons, for an effective maximum annual catch rate of 3,300 metric tons per year by all CPCs combined.
 No CPC shall exceed 3,500 metric tons in 2017. - 10.
 Any CPC other than Mexico with historical commercial catches of Pacific bluefin in the Convention Area may catch 600 metric tons of Pacific bluefin in 2017 and 2018, combined.
-This catch (i.e., 600 metric tons) is included within the catch referenced in paragraph 9. - 11.
-CPCs should endeavor to manage catches by vessels under their respective national jurisdictions in such a manner and through such mechanisms as might be applied, with the objective of reducing fish of less than 30 kg in the catch toward 50% of 2014 catch limits1, taking into consideration the scientific advice of the ISC and the IATTC staff.
-At the annual meeting of the IATTC in 2018, the scientific staff shall present the actual results of the 2017 fishing season in this regard for the Commission's review. - 12.
-CPCs shall take the necessary measures to ensure that the catch limits specified in paragraphs 9 and 10 are not exceeded in 2017 and 2018. - 13.
-CPCs shall report to the Director when their catch has reached 80%, 90%, and 100% of the limits specified in paragraphs 9 and 10. - 14.
-At the 2018 annual meeting, the Commission shall evaluate the effectiveness of this resolution taking into consideration the results of the latest ISC's Pacific bluefin tuna stock assessment, and conservation and management measures for Pacific bluefin tuna adopted by the WCPFC.
+This catch (i.e., 600 metric tons) is included within the catch referenced in paragraph 9.8. - 11.
+CPCs should endeavor to manage catches by vessels under their respective national jurisdictions in such a manner and through such mechanisms as might be applied, with the objective of reducing fish of less than 30 kg in the catch toward 50% of 2014 catch limits, taking into consideration the scientific advice of the ISC and the IATTC staff.
+At the annual meeting of the IATTC in 2018, the scientific staff shall present the actual results of the 2017 fishing season in this regard for the Commission's review.

+- 1. The limits described in paragraphs 8 and 9 apply to Pacific bluefin tuna of all sizes, not only to fish of less than 30 kg. - 12.
+CPCs shall take the necessary measures to ensure that the catch limits specified in paragraphs 98 and 109 are not exceeded in 2017 and 2018. - 13.
+CPCs shall report to the Director when their catch has reached 80%, 90%, and 100% of the limits specified in paragraphs 98 and 109. - 14.
+At the 20182017 annual meeting, the Commission shall evaluate the effectiveness of this resolution taking into consideration the results of the latest ISC's 2016 Pacific bluefin tuna stock assessment, and conservation and management measures for Pacific bluefin tuna adopted by the WCPFC.

-Page 3 of 3
+Page 4 of 4

-1 The catch limits in Resolution C-13-02, from which IATTC scientific staff recommended reducing catch by 25-40%, and the Commission subsequently adopted Resolution C-14-06
+&lt;sup>1 The catch limits in Resolution C-13-02, from which IATTC scientific staff recommended reducing catch by 25-40%, and the Commission subsequently adopted Resolution C-14-06